Shipow/AlgoliaSearch-Ionic/README.md

 # Build Realtime Search with Algolia + Ionic
 If you are creating a mobile app you will most likely need a search feature to let your user navigate through your data.
-We will relay on Algolia service to make it blazing fast.
+We will relay on Algolia's service to make it blazing fast.
 It's fun and simple.

 This demo use the Hacker News index with ~ 1,500,000 records.